This post may contain affiliate links. Read the full disclosure here.

 In a word, yes.

-I see this question asked on Facebook groups all the time, and there seems to equal numbers of people arguing for yes or no.
+I see this question asked on Facebook groups all the time, and there seems to be equal number of people arguing for yes or no.

 So I decided to try it myself.